jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 ##### GitHub Repository

-A private __GitHub repository__.
-It does not necessarily need to be private, but for this implementation we will be working under the idea that we are building and versioning software internal to our organization.
+A private __GitHub Repository__.
+It does not necessarily need to be private, but for this implementation we will be working under the assumption that we are building and versioning software internal to our organization.
 This is likely the scenario for most of us.

 ##### GitHub Personal Access Token

-A __GitHub Personal Access Token__ with repository access.
+A __GitHub Personal Access Token__ (PAT) with repository access.
 We will need a PAT with repository access so that we have write access to our repository.

 We will need to be able to create new releases in github for our version, push the tag for our version, and optionally create a `CHANGELOG.MD` file as a nice bit of documentation.

+Add this PAT as a repository secret named `SEMANTIC_RELEASE_TOKEN`.

 ##### GitHub Repository Collaborators

 If you created the GitHub PAT under a service account user, be sure that this user is a collaborator with write access on this repository.

-I know I've been burned a few times giving my PAT permissions, but not did not configurer permissions on the repository itself.
+I know I've been burned a few times giving my PAT permissions, but not did not configure permissions on the repository itself.

 <!-- ![think](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExY3A5ZmN3cTBqY2RkaGl4bjVzN3ZnNGhzOGNld2IyYjN1bzZrcTJ6MyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/777Aby0ZetYE8/giphy.gif) -->